 Harriet is a lifelong Memphian who believes Memphis can be a better place for all its citizens.
 She is a founder of the Children’s Museum of Memphis with the mission of promoting a curiosity in learning through hands on activities and play.
 Her roles there included board membership, fundraising and directing search committees.
 Currently she serves on the boards of the Hugo Dixon Foundation, the Dixon Gallery and Gardens, and the Children’s Foundation of Memphis.
 The Children’s Foundation supports a research center at LeBonheur Children’s Hospital as well as programs in Memphis that affect the health and well-being of children.

-Gretchen Wollert McLennon joined the Hyde Family Foundations as a Program Officer in 2007.
-Currently, as Program Director for Authentic Assets, her work focuses on managing the arts & culture and innovation portfolios, as well as the leadership programming of the Foundations.
+Gretchen Wollert McLennon served the Hyde Family Foundations from 2007 to 2017.
+As Program Director for Authentic Assets, her work focused on managing the arts & culture and innovation portfolios, as well as the leadership programming of the Foundations.
 The Hyde Family Foundations’ senior staff works closely with grantees to provide ongoing guidance around such areas as strategic and long-range planning, organizational capacity building, project management, and development and fundraising activities.
 Prior to her work with the Hyde family, Gretchen was a Major Gifts Officer for Metropolitan Inter-Faith Association (MIFA) and a Donor Relations Officer for the Community Foundation for Greater Atlanta.
 With over a decade of experience in the non-profit sector, Gretchen regularly presents on panels and at conferences on issues related to city-building, contemporary trends in grantmaking, and equity in the arts.
 A native Memphian, Gretchen is a graduate of Northwestern (BA) and Wake Forest (MBA) universities.

 Will is a principal at NFC Investments, a registered investment advisor that specializes in insurance companies.
 Will serves on the board of directors of WT Holdings, Inc, a holding company that controls Stillwater Insurance Company, ProAlliance Corporation, and Tri-State Insurance Company.
 He also serves on the board of directors of Knox Holdings, National Fire and Casualty Company, Corrisoft and the Memphis/Shelby County Sports Authority Board.
 Will is a CFA charterholder and has a BS in commerce from the University of Virginia.